Chocominticecream/necromancy/README.md

  - basic innate card effects
  - basic buffs and debuffs
  - other events
- - a "tarot map" navigation system, where the area you go to is decided by the tarot cards you choose
+ - a "tarot card" map navigation system, where the area you go to is decided by the tarot cards you choose